M66B/FairEmail/app/src/main/assets/SETUP-sk-rSK.md

 # Pomoc s nastavením

 Nastavenie FairEmail je veľmi jednoduché.
 Potrebujete pridať aspoň jeden účet pre príjem e-mailov a aspoň jednu identitu ak chcete odosielať e-maily.
-"Rýchle nastavenie" pridá účet a identitu naraz pre väčšinu známych poskytovateľov.
+The quick setup will add an account and an identity in one go for most providers.

 ## Požiadavky